Sunday, May 24, 2026

 We were warned that Moroccan women do not wish to have their pictuires taken, especially the faces.
 It is a cultural taboo that can cause confrontations and fights if you try.

 That said, over the years I have developed several techniques for capturing taboo images without the subject matter knowing they were being photographed.
-I take a risk employing these techniques, but I was able to capture many images in Morocco without a single word being said to me, no confrontations, no arguements, no shouting, no drama.
+I take a risk employing these techniques, but I was able to capture many images in Morocco without a single word being said to me, no confrontations, no arguments, no shouting, no drama.
 No one noticed.

 So here we go...